 The data gathered from semi-structured interviews with lecturers at Panjshir Higher Education Institute (PHEI) revealed that while the institution recognizes the importance of entrepreneurship, the entrepreneurial curriculum is underdeveloped.
 Many lecturers noted a lack of formal entrepreneurial courses and practical training opportunities for students.
 Most entrepreneurship-related topics are integrated into broader business courses, rather than being standalone programs, which limits the depth of knowledge students acquire.
 One lecturer emphasized "the absence of formal entrepreneurial courses and practical training opportunities for students.
-Most entrepreneurial courses and practical entrepreneurial courses and practical training opportunities for students.
-Most entrepreneurial courses and practical training opportunities for students.
-Most entrepreneuriship-related subjects are embedded within broader business courses rather than offered as independent programs, restricting the depth of knowledge students can attain."
+Most entrepreneurial courses for students acquire of formal entrepreneurial courses and practical training opportunities for students.
+Most entrepreneurial courses are embedded within broader business courses rather than offered as independent programs, restricting the depth of knowledge students can attain."